 LPC Meeting #6.
 By the end of this meeting, the LPC should be prepared to finalize the slate of proposed projects recommended for funding.
 Ideally, only a few projects will need to be removed from consideration at this meeting to arrive at the final slate of projects.
 Topics to be covered during this meeting include:

-- Review of project evaluation criteria
+- Project evaluation criteria

-- Review and discuss proposed projects
+- Proposed projects

-- Identify projects to remove from funding consideration
+- Projects to remove from funding consideration, as appropriate

-- LPC vote on the final slate of proposed projects
+- Vote on the final slate of proposed projects

 - Public comment

 LPC Working Sessions